 In the words of the wizard Miro –

 ‘It is signs that have no exact meaning that provoke a magic sense’.

 I live and work in north east Suffolk not far from the sea.
-In a previous life I worked as an illustrator but for the past twelve years I have run art sessions for adults with special needs, which is the best fun in the world and which has probably stopped me from becoming a completely nerdy wordsmith with a paintbrush.
+In a previous life I worked as an illustrator but for the past fourteen years I have run art sessions for adults with special needs, which is the best fun in the world and which has probably stopped me from becoming a completely nerdy wordsmith with a paintbrush.
 My husband is a hero who handles all the scary stuff (ie accounts, making proper coffee, creating and updating this website).

 I exhibited for many years as Helen Cockburn – in case of any confusion, we are one and the same person!